 She never thought to turn on the lights.
 They would have only hampered her vision anyway.
-A large mob came into view.
-When they saw the door closing they charged.
-Standing her ground she took careful aim and fired into the crowd of people racing toward her.
+A large mob came into view; when they saw the door closing, they charged.
+Standing her ground, she took careful aim and fired into the crowd of people racing toward her.
 In seconds she had emptied her gun, reloaded, and emptied it again.
 The people stopped running toward the door and started diving for cover.
 There were sounds of return fire that were quickly silenced as she fired back at the muzzle flashes.
-One of the bullets tore through her side, but she ignored it and kept on firing as the door slid shut.
+One of the bullets tore through her side, but she ignored it and kept on shooting as the door slid shut.

 A man stirred, waking for a moment before closing his eyes again.
-Three hundred miles away or so another person woke up screaming trying to fight off innumerable invisible assailants.
+Four hundred thousand miles away, or so, another person woke up screaming trying to fight off innumerable invisible assailants.
 “Lights,” she said after realizing she was alone in her room and no one was trying to kill her.
 The lights in the room came on.
-Deanna Troi sat up.
-The dream had been so real.
-She was still shaking from the terror she had felt.
+Deanna Troi sat up; the dream had been so real, she was still shaking from the terror she had felt.
 Not that the woman in the dream had felt any terror.
 That feeling belonged to Deanna alone as the viewer/participant in the dream.

 The Enterprise was on station near the asteroid belt around the star Kalara 3 on the edge of the Kalaran Empire.
 The Kalarans claimed five star systems as their own.
 Hardly an empire, but that is what they called it.
-The Enterprise was there waiting for a passenger transfer from the Fairmont.
+The Enterprise was there waiting for a passenger transfer from the USS Farragut.
 The Prime Minister of the Kalaran Empire had gone to Earth for trade negotiations with the Federation.
 They were seeking to up their status to a full member of the Federation at the same time.
 The Federation in return was trying to impress the Kalarans by using the Enterprise to ferry the Prime Minister back to his home world of Kalara.
-The asteroid belt around Kalara 3 was the largest known asteroid belt of its kind, and completely encircled the sun.
-This metal rich asteroid belt was what the trade negotiations were all about.
-The Fairmont was still better than a day away from their present position.
+The asteroid belt around Kalara 3 was the largest known asteroid belt of its kind and completely encircled the sun.
+This metal-

 “It’s coming from about four hundred and eighty thousand kilometers from here, but it’s too weak to get a lock on it from here sir.”

-“Helm, lock on to the signal and set a course.
-Let’s go find them.”
-Riker didn’t like just sitting around, but that was all he could do while waiting on the Fairmont.
-“Three quarter impulse.”
+“Helm, lock onto the signal and set a course.
+Let's go find them.”
+Riker didn't like just sitting around, but that was all he could do while waiting on the Farragut.
+“Three-

 “Aye, sir,” was the helmsman’s reply.